anthonysmyk/huskiehackfinal/README.md

 It should be noted this was uploaded after much of the work was completed on Floobits, thus the commits do not necessarily reflect who did which parts.

-Co-contirbuted on this Project with Fred Tian, Ibrahim Islam, Anthony Smykalov, Joy West, and Tony Huerta